opendocsg/slw-judgments-backfill/2012_SGHC_190/report.md

 30     This comparison shows a consistent intention for the bankruptcy order to correspond to the winding up order and the resolution for winding up in the BR and the CWR.

 31     In the context of filing proofs of debt in winding up proceedings, the Singapore courts have determined that the equivalent of a bankruptcy order is not the commencement of winding up but the winding up order.
-In _Re City Securities Pte_ [1995] 2 SLR(R) 746 (“ _City Securities_ ”), Chao Hick Tin J (as he then was) applied s 40(3) of the Bankruptcy Act (Cap 20, 1985 Rev Ed) (“the 1985 BA”) and held that the cut-off date up to which proofs of debt could be calculated was the date of the order and not the date of presentation of the winding up petition.
+In _Re City Securities Pte_ <span class="citation">[1995] 2 SLR(R) 746</span> (“ _City Securities_ ”), Chao Hick Tin J (as he then was) applied s 40(3) of the Bankruptcy Act (Cap 20, 1985 Rev Ed) (“the 1985 BA”) and held that the cut-off date up to which proofs of debt could be calculated was the date of the order and not the date of presentation of the winding up petition.
 Section 40(3) of the 1985 BA is materially similar to the current s 87(3) BA.
 This corresponds, in the present case, to the Resolution Date, and is perfectly consistent with the examination of the BR and CWR at [27]–[30] above.

 **_The English and Australian Position_**